Bashy: Acting

-Thomas landed his first role in 2010 as Rager in British flick, Shank, an independent action film set in a decaying future London.
-He then went on to feature as Smoothy in the movie 4.3.2.1. that same year.
-In April 2010, BBC Learning launched Off By Heart Shakespeare, a recital contest for secondary school pupils, and Thomas was asked to play the role of Shylock from The Merchant of Venice.
+Thomas landed his first role in 2010 as Rager in British film Shank, an independent action film set in a decaying future London, he then went on to feature in 4.3.2.1. that same year.
+In April 2010, BBC Learning launched Off By Heart Shakespeare and Thomas was asked to play the role of Shylock from The Merchant of Venice.

 In 2011, Thomas played the part of Mental Mickey in Cockneys vs Zombies.
 Later that year, he played Tyrone Jones in The Veteran.
 His first television role came in the winter of 2011, in the Emmy award-winning series Black Mirror, by Charlie Brooker for Channel 4 as Judge Wraith in the episode "Fifteen Million Merits".

 In 2012, Thomas played the lead role in The Man Inside, opposite Peter Mullan, David Harewood and Michelle Ryan.
 His next film was My Brother the Devil, which received critical acclaim, winning awards at both the Sundance Film Festival and Berlin Film Festival.